UPPMAX/linux-command-line-201/docs/sessions/sed.md

     sed 's/cat/ferret/g' file1.txt > output.txt
     ```

-!!! note "Replace the nth occurance of a pattern in a line"
+!!! note "Replace the nth occurrence of a pattern in a line"

-    Let us change the 3rd occurance in the same line of word to book in file3.txt
+    Let us change the 3rd occurrence in the same line of word to book in file3.txt

     ```bash
     sed 's/word/book/3' file3.txt
     ```

-!!! note "Replace occurences from n and the rest of the way"
+!!! note "Replace occurrences from n and the rest of the way"

-    Here from 3rd occurence
+    Here from 3rd occurrence

     ```bash
     sed 's/word/book/3g' file3.txt
     ```

-!!! note "Replace only the occurence of a string on a specific line"
+!!! note "Replace only the occurrence of a string on a specific line"

     This for line 3